1.1 Definition of Terms

 When a match ends, one member of each team has to report to the Tournament Administrator the match outcome.
 Following confirmation, your next match will be displayed on the tournament’s platform.

-Each round of BO3 must be played one after the other.
-No break will be allowed between the rounds.
+Each round of a Bo3 must be played one after the other.
+A maximum of 5 minutes break is allowed (e.g. bathroom).

 You may challenge scoring to the Tournament Administrators.
 Procedures and decisions are at the discretion of the Tournament Administrators.
 You must provide proof with screenshots and/or replays.